An Oral History Archive of Real-Time Displacement

 Partner Training

-We design custom education and training for each partner based on local geography, language, culture, and oral history experience.
+Education and training are designed for each partner based on local geography, language, culture, and oral history experience.
 Programs cover core methods such as research ethics and informed consent, trauma-aware interviewing, open-ended questioning and listening, cross-language work and translation, and basic documentation and archiving.

 These programs prepare partners to interview displaced single mothers and female-headed households who choose to participate.
-We also support partners with the technology and training needed for digital data collection, secure storage, safety protocols, encryption, data management, and responsible sharing.
-Throughout the Story to Action Lab, our team provides regular mentorship.
+We also support partners with technology for digital data collection, secure storage, safety protocols, encryption, data management, and responsible sharing.
+Our team provides frequent and consistent mentorship.

 4